The Vital Role of Exponential Growth in Technology

 My final word is that our short term objectives must be as outlined below:

-2015 - 2020: Move as quickly as possible to develop a medication that delays aging and buys an extra 7 years or more of healthy lifespan.
-As I explained before, drugs which simply slow aging are essentially a dead end in the long term but in the short term they are a potential lifeboat because they will enable some older people to survive long enough until the later therapies arrive.
+2015 - 2020: Move as quickly as possible to develop an intervention that delays aging and buys an extra 7 years or more of healthy lifespan.
+This would yield vast savings to health budgets worldwide and although it does not sound significant it will be a significant step in the right direction and raise public awareness of the potential benefits of future anti aging therapies.
+Unfortunately as I explained before, drugs which simply slow aging are essentially a dead end in the long term but in the short term they are a potential lifeboat because they will enable some older people to survive long enough until more robust therapies are developed.

 The interventions I am outlining here will initially work in conjunction with improved versions of pharmaceutical compounds which were first developed in the last half of the previous decade to retard the aging process.